AbigalChulchill/Crypto-Account-Data/README.md

 A script to pull account summary and positions from FTX into a spread sheet.

-Run the script in a local web server.
+Works in Excel and Google Sheets.

-Data is displayed in an HTML table, can be easily pulled into Excel and Google Sheets.
+Can be customised to change the account data and tickers imported.

-Data can be pulled from FTX main account and sub accounts.
+Data can be pulled from main account and sub accounts.

-Can be customised to change tickers and data imported.
+The script runs in a local web server.
+Data is served in an HTML table, for quick import.

 ## HOW TO